KristianS1991/final-project/README.md

 4. Style the application.

 #### Deployment & Presentation Stages:
-1. Deploy the application to GitHub Pages.
+1. Deploy the application to Heroku.
 2. Present our application to the class.

 ## Challenges